Kenneth Lyen: Biography

 Lyen graduated from the University of Oxford in 1973, trained in pediatrics at the Great Ormond Street Hospital (1978-1980), and was a research fellow at the Children's Hospital of Philadelphia (1980-1983).
 He became a consultant pediatrician at the National University Hospital Singapore (1983-1989).
 During this time he was invited by Victor Seah to serve on the committee now known as the Movement for the Intellectually Disabled of Singapore (MINDS).

 Lyen was part of the team that investigated mass poisoning in Perak, Malaysia in 1991, did an anthropometric study of Singapore School children in 1991 and pubertal development in 1995.
 He was the founding president of two schools for disabled and autism spectrum disorder children, the Margaret Drive (1987) and the Balestier (1992) Special Schools.
-He helped establish the Rainbow Centre Singapore which manages both these schools, and trains special education teachers and parents of the students.

 Lyen is fluent in English, Mandarin Chinese, and the Cantonese dialect.

 Lyen is a consultant pediatrician at Mt.
 Elizabeth Medical Centre.
 He is a consulting pediatric endocrinologist at Singapore General Hospital's School Health Services.
 He is also a visiting tutor at the Yong Loo Lin School of Medicine.
 Children's Hospital in Philadelphia, Pennsylvania (United States) awarded him a research fellowship in pediatric diabetes and metabolic diseases.
 He sits on numerous advisory boards and medical panels, and he teaches at the National University of Singapore.

 During the global COVID-19 pandemic, he authored and self-published COVID-19 in Singapore, a research paper discussing how the pandemic affected the lives of people in Singapore during the first half of 2020.
 He also responded to an open letter and debunked the anti-Covid-vaccine claims made by 12 other doctors.
 He used his pediatric expertise to assure the public that the vaccines are safe for children.

 In 2022.
 Lyen was awarded the Bintang Bakti Masyarakat (Public Service Star).